-Ptosis, or droopy eyelids, is when one’s upper eyelids begin to droop downward.
-The reason behind the drooping of the eyelid is due to various factors such as age, genetics and damage caused to the eye.
-A lot of times, this is due to some sort of affliction (weakening or malfunction) to the levator muscle, the one responsible for lowering and raising the eyelid (x).
+Ptosis, or droopy eyelids, is when your upper eyelids begin to droop downward.
+The cause is because of various factors such as age, genetics and damage caused to your eye or eyes.
+A lot of times, this is because of some affliction (weakening or malfunction) of the levator muscle, the one responsible for lowering and raising the eyelid. (x)

 Types of Ptosis

 This type of ptosis occurs when the neural pathways that control the movement of eyelids get affected.
 Several underlying causes can cause this, including myasthenia gravis, Horner syndrome and third nerve palsy.

 - Aponeurotic Ptosis

 Aponeurotic ptosis is the standard type that develops because of aging.
 In this case, the levator muscle gets too overstretched, making it hard to return to its original form.
 Excessive use of contact lenses and frequent rubbing of the eyes may be the cause.

 - Myogenic Ptosis

 In this type, the muscles begin to weaken, which can occur because of systemic disorders like muscular dystrophy.
 The weakened muscles include the levator muscle, which triggers the drooping of the eyelid.

 An injury or trauma to the eye or eyelid can also cause ptosis.
 When playing sports, taking care of the eyes with proper eye protection is essential.
 Such sports as racquetball and hockey need eye guards.

 If the eyelid gets weighed down by any excess skin or mass, mechanical ptosis can occur.
 Mechanical ptosis means the drooping of the eyelids is gravity-related because the eyelids are so heavy.
 Also, trauma to the eyeball can cause this as well. (x)